 February is quickly moving along, isn’t it?
 I got so busy being in Valentine’s Day mode that it was hard for me to switch to Presidents’ Day.
-So, that’s why, even though it’s less than a week away, I’m putting a free Presidents’ Day Printables Packet up on the site.
+So, that’s why, even though it’s less than a week away, I’m putting a free Presidents’ Day Worksheets and Printables Packet up on the site.

 This fun Presidents’ Day Printables Packet is perfect for a variety of elementary ages, as well as possibly some very early middle school ages.
 There are word scrambles, alphabetical order, word searches, writing passages, and more.

 If you happen to be looking for crossword puzzles, however, I also have a free printable Abraham Lincoln crossword puzzle and a free printable George Washington crossword puzzles.
 Those are both suitable for older students.

 Of course, the great thing is that this Presidents’ Day worksheets and printables packet is a free download.
 So, you can use as many or as few pages from the packet as you would like without feeling like you’ve paid for it, so you better use it all.
 Bonus!